alexander-schranz/itcss/README.md

 Object or layout components are one of the important things inside a project if false used the whole project could be a mess.
-Here I will list my most used object or layout components which every project could maybe profit from.
+Here I will list my most used object or layout components which every project could profit from.

 ### Object - `Container`